Kodular/Documentation/docs/components/drawing-and-animation/canvas.md

 |:----:|:-------:|
 |number|None|

-Set the canvas height     The height can only be set to &gt;0 or -1 (automatic) or -2 (fill parent) or   to a value less then or equal to LENGTH_PERCENT_TAG (which is later   converted to pixels.
+Set the canvas heightThe height can only be set to &gt;0 or -1 (automatic) or -2 (fill parent) orto a value less then or equal to LENGTH_PERCENT_TAG (which is laterconverted to pixels.

 ### Height Percent